 Finally, solder the black negative (-) wire to the negative (-) INPUT terminal.

 Be sure to thread the wires through the enclosure opening before soldering them.

-The Raspberry Pi uses a Micro USB port for power, so we'll need to solder one to the output terminals of our buck converter.
+The Raspberry Pi 1, 2, 3, and Zero use a Micro USB port for power, so we'll need to solder one to the output terminals of our buck converter.
 To do this, we'll cannibalize an old Micro USB cable or AC adapter.

 Cut open and strip the cable.
 Locate the red positive (+) and black negative (-) wires, and solder these to the OUTPUT terminals of the buck converter.